-All things new will soon become mere relics of the past.
+All things new will soon be relics of the past.

 Our perceptions and convictions, visions and noble quests,

-And all we know for certain are a deceptive mirage at best.
+And all we know for certain are but a mirage at best.

 (dedicated to anyone with a loved one away on tour of duty)

 Windows are made for looking through, and I’m looking forward to the day